A Replica-BCS theory for dirty superconductors: Introduction

-Our results are in qualitative agreement with previous analysis\cite{ma1985localized, kapitulnik1985anderson} when disorder is not too strong, and a new Cooper-pair glass state where the phases of different Cooper pairs are randomized by disorder is obtained when the strength of disorder is strong enough.
-The properties of the dirty superconductor as a function of the disorder strength are studied in this paper.
-Relevance of our findings to the anomalous metal state is briefly discussed.
+As we shall see in the following, our results agree qualitatively with previous analytic and numerical studies\cite{ma1985localized, kapitulnik1985anderson, bouadim2011single, ghosal2001inhomogeneous, granato2020disorder} when interaction between electrons is attractive and fixed.
+However, a Cooper pair glass state in which the phases and amplitudes of Cooper pairs are randomized is obtained when large, separate regions with different signs of interactions exist in the system with net interaction between electrons close to zero.
+The properties of the dirty superconductors are studied as a function of disorder strength and distribution of attractive and repulsive interactions in this paper.
+The plausible relevance of our findings to the anomalous metal state is discussed at the end of the paper.

 We start from a system of interacting electron gas with a general lattice Hamiltonian $H=H_0+H_\text{int}$, where \\\\